 And don’t forget the most important people: your customers.
 If you don’t have your content fully fleshed out along the customer lifecycle, you’re not serving them as best you could.
 A gap isn’t just a gap — it’s a person who isn’t getting what they need.
 When you fill it, you’ve given that person something of true value.
 That's what a content gap analysis is all about.

 So how do you do it?

 Content Gap Analysis Step 1: Define Your Target Audience

 The first question to answer when doing a content gap analysis is “gaps between what?”
 Who are the personas you’re seeking to serve?
 What are their verticals?
 How do you break down the customer lifecycle?
 Without clearly defined goals, the process will always a mess.

-For Buxton, embarking on their content mapping journey involved a definitive shake-up of their persona profiles.
+For Buxton, embarking on their gap analysis journey involved a definitive shake-up of their persona profiles.
 As a result of the content gap analysis, two personas — strategist and analyst — were merged into one, and a new “executive” persona was introduced.
 That allowed for a targeted focus on a whole new suite of pain points for a vital, previously unaddressed audience.

 Content Gap Analysis Step 2: Talk to Your Internal Teams

 A thorough content gap analysis is a huge boon to internal stakeholders — product marketers, sales reps, recruiters, etc. So start with the people right next to you.
 Ask the ones who’ll be leveraging your content what they have, what they need, and how they’ll use it.